TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 Default = ’’ (None)

 **--timestep-multiplier** |br|
-Multiplicative factor for timestep duration. |br|
+Multiplicative factor for timestep duration.
+This multiplier is applied after the timesteps are chosen using other program options such as ``--radial-change-fraction`` and ``--mass-change-fraction``, and will therefore override expected behaviour.
+This option is primarily intended for debugging/testing of convergence issues rather than for production runs. |br|
  Default = 1.0

 .. _options-props-U: